Causes of Secondary Hyperhidrosis: Can Your Heavy Sweating Be Reversed?

 4. Weight Gain

-Your Secondary Hyperhidrosis Symptom Checklist
+Secondary Hyperhidrosis Symptom Checklist

-- Your symptoms started after age 25.
+- Your symptoms started after age 25, and you haven’t experienced unusual or excessive sweating previously.

 - Heavy sweating doesn't run in your family.